GAL{\AE}XI: Solving complex compressible flows with high-order discontinuous Galerkin methods on accelerator-based systems: Verification Validation

 \subsection{Validation - Taylor--Green-Vortex}

-A popular validation case for turbulent flows is the Taylor--Green-Vortex~(TGV).
-One reason for its widespread use are its analytically prescribed initial conditions, which are given by
+A popular validation case for turbulent flows is the Taylor--Green-Vortex~(TGV) introduced by Taylor and Green \cite{taylor1937mechanism}.
+One reason for its widespread use are its analytically prescribed initial conditions, which are given for a domain of size $\ppvec{\Omega}\in[0,2\pi L]^3$ by

-with $L=2\pi$ denoting the size of the domain, $U_0=1$ the magnitude of the initial velocity fluctuations and $\rho_0=1$ the reference density.
-The background pressure $p_0$ is chosen to fit a prescribed background Mach number $\ppMa_0=U_0\sqrt{\rho_0/(\gamma p_0)}$.
+with $L=1$ denoting the characteristic length, $U_0=1$ the magnitude of the initial velocity fluctuations and $\rho_0=1$ the reference density.
+The background pressure $p_0$ is chosen to fit a prescribed background Mach number $\ppMa_0=U_0\sqrt{\rho_0/(\gamma p_0)}$ and the viscosity $\mu_{ref}$ is used to obtain the desired Reynolds number which is defined as $\ppRe=\rho_0 U_0 L / \mu_{ref}$.
 However, \cref{eq:tgv_ic} does not yield sufficient initial conditions for a compressible flow field, since it lacks information about the density and temperature fields.
 Two different approaches are commonly used to extend it to a full description of a compressible flow field as required for the computation with a compressible solver.
 For this, either field is held constant, while the other quantity is computed to yield a thermodynamically admissible state.
 Assuming an perfect gas that follows \cref{eq:eos_T} this yields the two variants

 Two common metrics to assess the accuracy of numerical schemes for the TGV case are the instantaneous kinetic energy in the domain $E_k$ and the viscous dissipation rate $\varepsilon_T$.
 The integral kinetic energy is defined as